Gunston Hall: Visitors' center and museum shop

-At the visitors' center, there is an 11-minute film entitled George Mason and the Bill of Rights.
-The exhibit covers Mason's political career, personal life, and 18th century plantation culture.
-Gunston Hall is open from 9:30 a.m. to 5 p.m.
-EST, except for the holidays Thanksgiving, Christmas, and New Year's Day.
-A 45-minute tour is offered every half hour, with the last tour starting at 4:30 p.m.
+The visitors' center shows an 11-minute film, "George Mason and the Bill of Rights."

 The museum shop sells souvenirs such as books, gift items, soap, food, and toys.
-The museum shop's stated purpose is to educate today's citizens about 18th century life in Virginia.

 Other Mason plantations

 George Mason's other plantations included Hollin Hall, Woodbridge, Lexington, and Mason's Island.
 His son, John Mason, lived in Clermont for part of his life.
-The Gunston Hall plantation was essentially a small village in which more than a hundred people lived.
+The Gunston Hall plantation was essentially a small village, home to more than a hundred people.

 George Mason gave Hollin Hall to his third son, Thomson Mason, through deeds of gift in 1781 and 1786.
 The land, as given, totaled 676 acre.
 Hollin Hall is about 3 mi southwest of Alexandria.
 Late in the 18th century, it was near George Washington's Mount Vernon.
 Thomson Mason was the first member of the Mason family to live here.
 Before, the land was rented out to tenants.
 Woodbridge Plantation used to be on the Occoquan River across from Colchester.
 There was a ferry there.
 George Mason willed the land to Thomas Mason, his youngest son, in 1792.

 Lexington Plantation was originally part of the Gunston Hall Plantation land.
 Lexington was given to George Mason's first son, George Mason V. The mansion of Lexington Plantation was probably not built until after George Mason V returned from a trip to Europe in 1783.

-George Mason III bought Barbadoes Island from Francis Hammersly in 1717, and the island came to be known as Mason's Island.
+George Mason III bought Barbadoes Island (now Theodore Roosevelt Island) from Francis Hammersly in 1717, and the island came to be known as Mason's Island.
 George Mason gave the island to his fourth son John Mason in 1792.
 Since John Mason always referred to the island as Analostan Island it came to be known by that name.
 During the 1790s, John ordered a summer home built there.
 After financial troubles, the bank foreclosed the island and John's Georgetown property in 1833.
 John Mason then moved to Clermont, a 320 acre property he had recently acquired, where he spent the rest of his life.

-Commemorative and namesake
+Legacy

 Gunston Hall, home of George Mason, was commemorated on a 3-cent stamp for the 200th anniversary on June 12, 1958.
 The view shows the riverfront side of the classic mid-Georgian brick home.
 George Mason was author of the Virginia Declaration of Rights, which served as the basis of the first ten amendments to the Federal Constitution.